 Blessed virtues (福德): Blessings (福报: blessed rewards) from positive (i.e. wholesome; good) karma, and meritorious virtues (功德: merits), arising from virtuous deeds of body, speech and mind.

-Causes [and] conditions (因缘): Good roots and blessed virtues are needed as causes and conditions respectively, for encountering these teachings, so as to give rise to the Three Provisions (三资粮) of Faith (信), Aspiration (愿: Vow), and Practice (行) of wholehearted (i.e. utmost sincere) mindfulness of Āmítuófó’s (阿弥陀佛) name, as stated as the basic criteria in his 18th Vow, to reach his Pure Land.
+Cause and condition (因缘): Good roots and blessed virtues are needed as cause and condition respectively, for encountering these teachings, so as to give rise to the Three Provisions (三资粮) of Faith (信), Aspiration (愿: Vow), and Practice (行) of wholehearted (i.e. utmost sincere) mindfulness of Āmítuófó’s (阿弥陀佛) name, as stated as the basic criteria in his 18th Vow, to reach his Pure Land.

-[Three Provisions in 18th Vow: ‘[With] utmost sincere hearts [of] joyful Faith, desire birth [in] my land [as Aspiration], even with ten mindful thoughts [as Practice]’ (至心信乐,欲生我国,乃至十念).]
+[Three Provisions in 18th Vow: ‘With the sincere mind of joyful Faith, desiring birth in my land [as Aspiration], and even with ten thoughts [as Practice]’ (至心信乐,欲生我国,乃至十念).]

 二力偈